This feature first appeared in the Winter 2020 issue of Certification Magazine. Click here to get your own print or digital copy.

 Computer club students are also very much at home in the school kitchen.
 To help build camaraderie, the club regularly holds pizza or sub sandwich nights where they gather to prepare and chow down delicious creations.
 The holidays are also fun times for baking and decorating cookies for Halloween and Christmas.
-Rick likes to joke that we spend more time in the kitchen than in class.
+Rick likes to joke that his classes spend more time in the kitchen than working with computers

 Students who stick it out through his three-year program will be pushed to their limits and beyond.
 They start with IT fundamentals, progress to learning about computer management and support, and, along the way, master networking.
 They also pick up a few in-demand certs, a result well worth the effort.

 Students who stick with the courses all the way through will have a big advantage over other young people when looking for work, said Rick.

 There is plenty of evidence of certs proving valuable.
 A number of students have graduated with six, seven, and even eight 8 IT certifications.
 One student is being courted by Cisco; a former student has been tapped to work in cybersecurity for the U.S. Air Force; and a recent graduate was just made captain of the University of Alabama Cyber Security team in her freshman year.

 All but his introductory courses follow CompTIA's certification standards.
 Unfortunately, students complain that the accompanying exams are dry and boring and, as a result, fail to hold their interest.
 Another complaint is that CompTIA exams are inconvenient because they must be scheduled and taken at an official examination center, a difficulty for students lacking transportation.